jrsmith02/ligo-detchar/README.md

 # ligo-detchar
-Probably very poorly written and documented code to do LIGO detchar that I hope will eventually get integrated with ligovirgo/gwdetchar.
+Probably very poorly written and documented code, some of which has been integrated with ligovirgo/gwdetchar and the summary pages.